datahubio/datahub-v2-docs/docs/data-packages.md

 You list data files in the resources entry of the datapackage.json.

     {
-      # one of url or path should be present (you can have both)
+      # path may be a relative file path or a rul
       path: "relative-path-to-file" # e.g. data/mydata.csv
+      # or ... url
-      url: "online url" # e.g http://mysite.org/some-data.csv
+      path: "online url" # e.g http://mysite.org/some-data.csv
     }

 <h3 id="views">Views</h3>